 - Represented a wireless provider on issues of handset unlockability and unlimited data plans, negotiating a resolution that avoided an NAL and did not require a fine or admission of liability.

 - Successfully represented online payment service that had revised its user agreement to include terms the Enforcement Bureau viewed as violations of the Telephone Consumer Protection Act (TCPA).
 Shortly after receipt of a letter from the FCC expressing “serious concerns,” the firm helped the client conduct an internal review of its marketing operations, suggested modifications to the user agreement to address the FCC’s concerns, and persuaded the Enforcement Bureau not to issue a Letter of Inquiry.

 Beyond the FCC, Wiley can handle investigations and enforcement actions by any of the following:

 - Federal Trade Commission (FTC): Our FTC Regulation Practice has represented a number of companies in investigations of alleged unfair and deceptive trade practices and TCPA violations.
 In one recent matter, we negotiated a favorable settlement for a wireless provider alleged to have misled consumers regarding “unlimited data,” avoiding litigation and resolving parallel class action allegations.
 Please visit our FTC Regulation Practice page to learn more.

-- U.S. Environmental Protection Agency (EPA): We have helped companies address EPA and Federal Aviation Administration (FAA) oversight of handling and transportation of regulated and hazardous materials, including batteries.
-Please visit our Environment & Safety Practice page to learn more.
+- Environmental Protection Agency (EPA): We have helped companies address EPA and Federal Aviation Administration (FAA) oversight of handling and transportation of regulated and hazardous materials, including batteries.
+Please visit our Environment & Product Regulation and Uncrewed Aircraft Systems (UAS) and Advanced Air Mobility (AAM) Practice pages to learn more.

 - Communications Enforcement & Compliance